opensafely/documentation/docs/getting-started.md

      * you want to have more control on the tools you use to develop studies for OpenSAFELY.

-    The current local installation instructions is aimed at Windows users.
+    The current local installation guide is aimed at Windows users.
 Mac users should be able to follow along as well, with a few hopefully-obvious alterations; see also the [macOS Install Guide](install-macos.md)!
 We aim to integrate macOS instructions into this guide in future.

+### Following this Getting Started guide

 !!!note
-    Tabbed sections like the example immediately below split the configuration instructions into web browser and local Windows installation.
-    Where these tabbed sections appear, follow just the relevant section.
+    *Tabbed* sections like the example immediately below split the configuration instructions into web browser and local Windows installation.
+Where these tabbed sections appear, select the relevant tab and follow just the instructions for that section.

 === "Web browser (online)"